nightfallai/nightfall_code_scanner/README.md

 ```

 Two common configurations across all types of detectors are:
-- `minNumFindings`: the number of findings that must match the input string in order for Nightfall to return a finding
+- `minNumFindings`: an integer number of findings that must match the input string in order for Nightfall to return a finding
 - `minConfidence`: the minimum confidence threshold that Nightfall must meet in order to return a finding.
+This field is a string enum; possible values are defined [in the API docs](https://docs.nightfall.ai/docs/entities-and-terms-to-know#confidence-levels).

 ## Additional Configuration